 After review and verification of reports and supporting documentation, the State Department of Education may adjust subsequent fiscal period allocations of money for prior year errors disclosed by review.
 Normally such adjustments are treated as reductions or additions of revenue of the year when the adjustment is made.
+The District receives revenue from the state to administer certain categorical educational programs.
+State Board of Education rules require that the money not expended as of the close of the fiscal year be carried forward into the following year to be expended for the same categorical programs.
+The State Department of Education requires categorical educational program revenues be accounted for in the general fund.

-F. Revenue and Expenditures
+F. Revenue and Expenditures - contd.